The Tibetan Culture in Himachal Pradesh

 The endeavors of TIPA to preserve the culture and rich traditions of the Tibetans and educating their youngsters of their cultural heritage, they present a wide variety of the folk songs and the dances of Tibet.
-Its musicians are the skilled exponents of Tibetan folk and light music playing exquisite instruments like Dhung- Chem (giant horn), Dranyen (six stringed lute), and Pilwang (fiddles).
+Its musicians are the skilled exponents of Tibetan folk and light music playing exquisite instruments like Dhung- Chem (giant horn), Dranyen (six-stringed lute), and Pilwang (fiddles).

 TIPA is the home of Ihamo (folk opera of Tibet) and the performances are given regularly in spring every year.
-Its main aim is to train and post skilled instructors and musicians in every Tibetan School in India and elsewhere in exile to introduce the young Tibetans to their own musical and dramatic heritage and have also produces the tapes of Tibetan songs and video tapes of various performances.
+Its main aim is to train and post skilled instructors and musicians in every Tibetan School in India and elsewhere in exile to introduce the young Tibetans to their own musical and dramatic heritage and have also produced the tapes of Tibetan songs and video tapes of various performances.

-Since 1975, their artists are sent worldwide to perform with their debut in Austria, Holland and Switzerland and have covered more than 50 American and Canadian cities and have been successful in preserving its rich culture and traditions.
+Since 1975, their artists are sent worldwide to perform with their debut in Austria, Holland, and Switzerland and have covered more than 50 American and Canadian cities and have been successful in preserving its rich culture and traditions.

 TIPA is the home for the Lhamo, the folk opera of Tibet.
-The institute aims at keeping alive the ancient Tibetan traditions of music, dance and theater.
+The institute aims at keeping alive the ancient Tibetan traditions of music, dance, and theater.

 Library of Tibetan Works and Archives, Dharamsala.Click thumbnail to view full-size